studentkittens/misc/workshop2015/flask/presentation.rst

     * Restarting with stat

 .. note::
-    * No webserver needed for testing
+    * Testwebserver provided by Werkzeug

 ----

 Debugger included
 =================